CACI-International/ergo/bob/user_guide/src/tutorial/basics.md

 }
 ```

-This is valid since these are not merely disparete key-value pairs, but instead
+This is valid since these are not merely disparate key-value pairs, but instead
 top-to-bottom evaluated bindings in an environment.

 ### Commands